mmb-carb/ESTA/docs/USERS_GUIDE.md

     end: 2012-07-18
     base_year: 2012

-#### Subareas
+#### Regions

 The purpose of this section in the config areas is to allow users to define which counties, states, or other regions they are splitting their work into.

 For instance, if you wanted to select all 58 counties in California, you might do:

-    subareas: 1..58
+    regions: 1..58

-Of if you wanted to just select one county (say, Santa Barbara):
+Of if you wanted to just select one region (say, Santa Barbara county):

-    subareas: 42
+    regions: 42

-Or you could even list several counties (say the 10 counties in the SCAQMD region:
+Or you could even list several regions (say the 10 counties in the SCAQMD region):

-    subareas: 13 15 19 30 33 36 37 40 42 56
+    regions: 13 15 19 30 33 36 37 40 42 56

 #### GridInfo